Blog-Reference and Blog-Reference on Aug 30

 Therefore, economics has to undergo a paradigm shift.
 Economic analysis has to be based on entirely new macrofoundations and the fundamental questions have to be put again at the top of the agenda and answered with the help of better analytical tools.
 The key concepts of classical economics were profit, capital, exploitation, and classes.
 So let us, first of all, revisit profit.

-The pure production-consumption economy is defined with this set of macro axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
+The elementary production-consumption economy is defined with this set of macro axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.#3

 Under the conditions of market clearing X=O and budget balancing C=Yw in each period the price is given by P=W/R (1), i.e. the market clearing price is equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.
 It translates into W/P=R (2), i.e. the real wage is equal to the productivity.
 For the graphical representation see Wikimedia.#4